CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 If a user leaves your organization and their **Microsoft 365 account** is deleted, their **Copilot** messages that are subject to retention are stored in an inactive mailbox.
 The Copilot messages remain subject to any retention policy that was placed on the user before their mailbox was made inactive, and the contents are available to an **eDiscovery search**.

+## Summary

+By completing this exercise, you gained hands-on experience with M365 Copilot's features for improving organizational communication.
+You learned how to schedule and manage meetings in Microsoft Teams, leverage Copilot for note-taking, action items, and summaries, and use it to analyze chat conversations.
+This exercise demonstrated Copilot's ability to enhance productivity by efficiently capturing and summarizing key points from meetings and chats, ultimately showcasing its potential to streamline and improve your professional interactions.